thismax/ruby_practice/README.md

 For example, `input_array = ["aba", "bbb", "bab"]`, the output should be `strings_rearrangement(input_array) = false`;

-With `input_array = ["ab", "bb", "aa"]`, the output should be true, because strings can be rearranged in the following way: "aa", "ab", "bb".
+With `input_array = ["ab", "bb", "aa"]`, the output should be `true`, because strings can be rearranged in the following way: "aa", "ab", "bb".